-Kevin Sands, DDS is a celebrity dentist whose patients include Kim Kardashian West, Justin Bieber, and Kylie Jenner.
-His Beverly Hills practices offers basic dental care as well as porcelain veneers and cosmetic dentistry.
+- Kevin Sands, DDS, is a celebrity dentist whose patients include Kim Kardashian West, Justin Bieber, and Kylie Jenner.
+His Beverly Hills practice offers basic dental care as well as porcelain veneers and cosmetic dentistry.

-Keep scrolling to see five home remedies for alleviating the oh-so-common toothache.
+Keep scrolling to see eight home remedies for alleviating the oh-so-common toothache.

-While a dentist can help troubleshoot the causes behind a toothache, in the meantime, Sands suggests you try alleviating the pain by swishing with a saltwater rinse.
-This is an age-old toothache remedy, since the salt water acts as an antiseptic of sorts, reducing the amount of bacteria in the mouth.
+While a dentist will troubleshoot the causes of a toothache, Sands suggests alleviating the pain by swishing with a saltwater rinse until you can get an appointment.
+This is an age-old toothache remedy since the saltwater acts as an antiseptic of sorts, reducing the amount of bacteria in the mouth.
 To make your own saltwater rinse, add a 1/2 teaspoon of salt to a cup of water.
 Take a sip of the mixture, swish it in your mouth, and then spit it out.
 Try doing this two to three times a day until you can see a dentist.

 Sands also recommends turning to an over-the-counter form of pain relief like Tylenol or Advil.
 Sure, it might seem a little obvious, but it's effective nonetheless.
 Not only will it lessen the pain associated with a toothache, but ibuprofen can also reduce swelling and inflammation—two things often associated with the achy condition.